linas/learn-experiments-en/run-13/README.md

      Still takes 20 mins to load, and 13.6 GB
      Because I guess lots of low-quality MI pairs ...

-* `r13-all-in-one.rdb` -- copy of r14-sim200.rdb which has word-sims
+* `r13-one-sim200.rdb` -- copy of r14-sim200.rdb which has word-sims
      for the top-200 word-pairs.
 It also has the following stuff:
      -- Word pairs, from long ago.
 These are trimmed to remove all word-pairs with MI of 1.1 or less, leaving 3.9M pairs.
      -- word-pair MI that are appropriate, prior to this trim.
-     -- word-disjunct pairs, with chap marginals on them.
+     -- word-disjunct pairs, with shape marginals on them.

+* `r13-all-in-one.rdb` -- copy of above, with addtional similarities

 Notes